ORBIT - VSV and an anti-PD-1 inhibitor for Canine Lymphoma

 Procedures

-The visits for the study are summarized below.
-Some patients will be given VSV alone and others will get the combination treatment which includes the anti-PD-1; detailed treatment plan will be discussed prior to enrollment:
+The procedures during the study visits are summarized below.
+Patients will be given a combination treatment with VSV and the anti-PD-1; a detailed treatment plan will be discussed prior to enrollment:

 • Screening exam: physical exam (PE); blood, urine and fecal samples collected; under general anesthesia, imaging of the chest and abdomen, and a lymph node biopsy will be taken

-• Restaging visits: during recheck appointments on Days 49, 98, and 182; in addition to PE and sample collection, imaging of the chest and abdomen under general anesthesia if needed; possible tissue biopsy if lymph nodes are enlarged
+• Restaging visits -multiple, discussed at enrollment: during some recheck appointments, in addition to PE and sample collection, imaging of the chest and abdomen under general anesthesia if needed; possible tissue biopsy if lymph nodes are enlarged

 Costs